bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 }
 ```

-Using this approach, you can predetermine desired data for passing along particular types of data to different types of tracking.
+Using this approach, you can predetermine desired data for passing along particular types of data used in different types of tracking.
 Additionally, instead of typing the tracking name in manually, it could prove wise to create a file to maintain tracking constant for use across the project.

 ```js
 import { PURCHASE_COMPLETE } from "./trackingConstants";